 These are some common myths you'll hear about patents.

-"I have a patent, now I can make my thing without infringing anyone else's IP rights – patents, designs, trademarks, copyright" - NO, a patent only provides the right to stop others from making, using or selling the invention claimed in the patent.
+"I have a patent, now I can make my thing without infringing anyone else's patents/designs/trademarks/copyright" - NO, a patent only provides the right to stop others from making, using or selling the invention claimed in the patent.
 It does not give you the right to use other's Intellectual Property.

 "Change it by 20% and I won't infringe" - NO, a patent covers what is claimed in the patent.
 There is no percentage rule.

-"My patent will stop people from copying my invention" - MAYBE, advertising that you have a patent is a strong deterrent but as per myth 3, you will still need to enforce the patent if you want to stop someone who is copying it.
+"My patent will stop people from copying my invention" - MAYBE, advertising that you have a patent is a strong deterrent but you will still need to enforce the patent if you want to stop someone who is copying it.

 "I have a worldwide patent" - NO, there is no such thing as a worldwide patent and patents are territorial, only having effect in the jurisdiction that you have the patent.

-"Patents are only for revolutionary ideas" - NO, technology normally moves forward in steps rather leaps and patents can be useful for the steps as well as the leaps.
+"Patents are only for revolutionary ideas" - NO, technology normally moves forward in steps rather than leaps.
+Patents can be useful for the steps as well as the leaps.

 "Patents are just for legal purposes" - NO, there are many uses for patents.
 See our 'Why Patent?' section.